 No matter what commercial boiler you choose, it is essential to include chemical water treatment as part of the installation and ongoing maintenance schedule.
 Heating systems will perform better, more efficiently and more reliably with good quality water circulating in them.

 Although there is a lot to consider when choosing the right commercial boiler for your project or application, it doesn't need to be complicated.
-Your local Area Sales Manager is available to give you help and advice at each step of the process.
-Find contact details for your local Area Sales Manager.
+Your local Technical Sales Manager is available to give you help and advice at each step of the process.
+Find contact details for your local Technical Sales Manager.